elunna/nerfhack-changelog/README.md

 * Wizard harassment (after initially killing the Wizard of Yendor) has been increased by 20-25%
 * Demon lords and princes can be summoned (as part of the Wizard's harassment) when you possess the Amulet of Yendor.
 After entering the Astral Plane, this threat will cease.
 * Demonic bribes are much more expensive.
 * Level-teleporting in hell (or wiz/vlad's towers) causes major pain.
-The levelport will still succeed as normal, but costs a large fraction of the hero's HP and energy as well as draining the max of both (up to 1d8 each).
+The levelport will still succeed as normal, but costs a large fraction of the hero's HP and energy along with some stunning.
+It also drains the max of both (up to 1d8 each).
 To be fair, the player is warned before this happens and can be cancelled.
 * Amulet of Yendor needs only be carried to hint of nearby portals (Spork).
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking.